800 Beacon St. Avalon, CA. Santa Catalina Island

 Some of what makes our parish so special is the thoughtful artwork and beautiful statues that we have been blessed with throughout our history.

-One of the most notable features of our church is the murals that adorn the walls of the front of the sanctuary.
+One of the most notable features of our church are the murals that adorn the walls on the front of the sanctuary.
 The murals were painted by local artist Will Richards, as well as the tile tympanum over the exterior of the front doors.
 The murals have many objects craftfully blended within the imagery.
 Next time you visit, see how many hidden treasures you can find!
 (Hint: angels, faces, hands, animals... just to name a few.)

 There are 14 stained glass windows crowning the upper half of the santuary walls.
 Many of the windows depict scenes from the old testament, including this one, which presents the "first family" of Adam, Eve, Cain, and Abel.
 It is speculated that this could be the Holy Family, but then why would there be two children?